xyflow/xyflow/packages/reactflow/README.md

 **Are you using React Flow at your organization and making money from it?** Awesome!
 We rely on your support to keep React Flow developed and maintained under an MIT License, just how we like it.
 You can do that on the [React Flow Pro website](https://pro.reactflow.dev) or through [Github Sponsors](https://github.com/sponsors/wbkd).

 You can find more information in our [React Flow Pro FAQs](https://pro.reactflow.dev/info).

-## What's New
-The main branch / v11 is now in a feature freeze.
-The next version is being developed in the /xyflow branch.
-You can find an unstable pre-alpha version of Svelte Flow in the /xyflow branch.
-Find out more about these changes [here](https://wbkd.notion.site/Upcoming-Changes-at-React-Flow-1a443641891a4069927c0a115e915251).

 ## Installation